From Rafting Rookie to Top Guide

 “I was like, ‘Well, I want to get a job, but don’t have any actual skills, so I better show them that I’m into it,” he continues.
 “I kept swimming and jumping back in the water with the, ‘If you’re going to be dumb, you better be tough,’ kind of mentality.”

 That was 2014.
 Lee, who took OARS Top Guide honors in 2019, has been a part of the company’s Dino crew ever since and now plays an integral role in leading the same guide school where he got his start.
-We caught up with him recently to find out more about learning the ropes, what he loves about guiding in Dinosaur National Monument and why people need to take river trips now more than ever.
+We caught up with him to find out more about learning the ropes, what he loves about guiding in Dinosaur National Monument and why people need to take river trips now more than ever.

 Get to Know OARS Dino Guide Lee Bassett